SeafoodStudios/PyNews/README.md

 ```
 ## Other Languages
 You can use PyNews in practically every language that supports fetching from the Internet, because it is a REST API.
 It's just I don't comprehend those languages.
 Sorry.

+## Important Notes
+AI can make mistakes, and this is summarized using Gemini, so please double check the results, as we are not liable for any damages caused.

+## News Source Attribution
+- We scrape from **[CNN Lite](https://lite.cnn.com)** once a day to ensure great and recent news.
+- We summarize the results from CNN using [Google Gemini AI](https://gemini.google.com/) to ensure that we are not copying CNN's headlines.